atul1104/TA-AC-BACKEND-mongodb-basics-TMaaaa/block-BMaaag/index.md

 - insert multiple document using insertMany command
 - find all documents from mountains
-- find a single document using name
+- find a single document using name.